-1 A condition resulting in the individual receiving hospice care. n.
-2 Any other serious medical condition or its treatment added by the 0.
-3 Compassionate Use Advisory Board, as provided for in 4 G.S.
-90-113.113.
-5 Department. - The North Carolina Department of Health and Human (8) 6 7 (9) Designated caregiver. - A person who possesses a valid registry identification 8 card issued by the Department authorizing the person to assist a qualifying 9 patient with the medical use of cannabis.
-A designated caregiver shall be at least 21 years of age unless the person is the parent or legal guardian of each 10 11 qualifying patient the person assists.
-12 (10)Medical cannabis center. - A facility owned and operated by a supplier that possesses and dispenses cannabis and cannabis-infused products to registry 13 14 identification cardholders for human consumption.
-15 (11)Medical use of cannabis or medical use. - The acquisition, administration, possession, preparation, transportation, or use of cannabis and 16 17 cannabis-infused products, or paraphernalia used to administer cannabis 18 products, to treat or alleviate a qualifying patient's debilitating medical 19 condition or symptoms associated with the qualifying patient's debilitating 20 medical condition and includes the transfer of cannabis products from a 21 designated caregiver to a qualifying patient whom the designated caregiver is 22 authorized to assist.
-"Medical use" does not include the extraction of resin 23 from cannabis by solvent extraction other than water, glycerin, propylene 24 glycol, vegetable oil, or food grade ethanol (ethyl alcohol), unless the 25 extraction is done by a processing facility.
-26 Physician. - A person licensed under Article 1 of Chapter 90 of the General (12) 27 Statutes who is in good standing to practice medicine in the State, who has a 28 valid DEA registration, and who has completed continuing medical education 29 courses as required pursuant to G.S.
-90-113.114.
-30 (13)Production facility. - A facility owned and operated by a supplier that 31 cultivates, possesses, and produces cannabis and cannabis-infused products.
-32 (14) Qualified patient. - A person who has been diagnosed by a physician as having a debilitating medical condition and has received a written 33 34 certification.
-35 Registry identification card. - A document issued by the North Carolina (15)36 Department of Health and Human Services pursuant to G.S.
-90-113.115 that 37 identifies a person as a qualified patient or a designated caregiver.
-Registry identification cardholder. - A qualified patient or a designated 38 (16)39 caregiver who holds a valid registry identification card issued by the North 40 Carolina Department of Health and Human Services pursuant to 41 G.S.
+A condition resulting in the individual receiving hospice care.

+1 (9) Designated caregiver. - A person who possesses a valid registry identification 2 card issued by the Department authorizing the person to assist a qualifying 3 patient with the medical use of cannabis.
+A designated caregiver shall be at 4 least 21 years of age unless the person is the parent or legal guardian of each 5 qualifying patient the person assists.
+6 (10) Medical cannabis center. - A facility owned and operated by a supplier that 7 possesses and dispenses cannabis and cannabis-infused products to registry 8 identification cardholders for human consumption.
+9 Medical use of cannabis or medical use. - The acquisition, administration, (11) 10 possession, preparation, transportation, or use of cannabis and 11 cannabis-infused products, or paraphernalia used to administer cannabis 12 products, to treat or alleviate a qualifying patient's debilitating medical condition or symptoms associated with the qualifying patient's debilitating 13 14 medical condition and includes the transfer of cannabis products from a 15 designated caregiver to a qualifying patient whom the designated caregiver is authorized to assist.
+"Medical use" does not include the extraction of resin 16 17 from cannabis by solvent extraction other than water, glycerin, propylene 18 glycol, vegetable oil, or food grade ethanol (ethyl alcohol), unless the 19 extraction is done by a processing facility.
+20 (12)Physician. - A person licensed under Article 1 of Chapter 90 of the General 21 Statutes who is in good standing to practice medicine in the State.
+22 Production facility. - A facility owned and operated by a supplier that (13) cultivates, possesses, and produces cannabis and cannabis-infused products.
+23 24 (14) Qualified patient. - A person who has been diagnosed by a physician as 25 having a debilitating medical condition and has received a written 26 certification.
+27 Registry identification card. - A document issued by the North Carolina (15) 28 Department of Health and Human Services pursuant to G.S.
+90-113.115 that 29 identifies a person as a qualified patient or a designated caregiver.
+30 (16)Registry identification cardholder. - A qualified patient or a designated 31 caregiver who holds a valid registry identification card issued by the North 32 Carolina Department of Health and Human Services pursuant to 33 G.S.
 90-113.115.
-42 Regulated medical cannabis supply system or system. - A system established (17)43 by the North Carolina Department of Health and Human Services pursuant to 44 G.S.
-90-113.119 to provide a safe method for producing and distributing 45 cannabis and cannabis-infused products to registry identification cardholders.
-46 (18)Smoking. - The use or possession of a lighted cannabis product.
-47 (19)Supplier. - A person licensed pursuant to G.S.
-90-113.119 to supply cannabis 48 and cannabis-infused products as authorized by this Article.
-A supplier 49 cultivates cannabis, owns and operates one or more medical cannabis centers, 50 and owns and operates one or more production facilities as set forth in 51 G.S.
+34 Regulated medical cannabis supply system or system. - A system established (17) 35 by the North Carolina Department of Health and Human Services pursuant to 36 G.S.
+90-113.119 to provide a safe method for producing and distributing 37 cannabis and cannabis-infused products to registry identification cardholders.
+Smoking. - The use or possession of a lighted cannabis product.
+38 (18)39 Supplier. - A person licensed pursuant to G.S.
+90-113.119 to supply cannabis (19)40 and cannabis-infused products as authorized by this Article.
+A supplier 41 cultivates cannabis, owns and operates one or more medical cannabis centers, 42 and owns and operates one or more production facilities as set forth in 43 G.S.
 90-113.119.
+44 Usable cannabis. - The dried buds and mature female flowers of the plant of (20)45 the genus Cannabis, and any mixture or preparation thereof, that are 46 appropriate for medical use as provided in this Article.
+47 Vaping. - The use of a product which heats a liquid or other form of cannabis (21) 48 in a manner so as to release an aerosol.